ni/niveristand-fpga-addon-custom-device/Docs/Developer Guide.md

 Interaction with the NI FPGA targets is done using the [LabVIEW FPGA Advanced Session Resources](https://forums.ni.com/t5/NI-Labs-Toolkits/LabVIEW-FPGA-Advanced-Session-Resources/ta-p/3500447).

-The FPGA code requires an IRQ (address of 30)to control when the FPGA bitfile starts.
-This IRQ need to control when DMA read and write operations start.
+The FPGA code requires an IRQ (address of 30) to control when the FPGA bitfile starts.
+This IRQ is needed to control when DMA read and write operations start.

 ## Extending Data Types Support